What is Section 504?

 A student's teacher, parent/guardian, private practitioner, or other appropriate individual, may make a referral to the student’s school counselor or Section 504 Committee.
 Once a referral is received, a meeting is scheduled by the 504 Committee.
-During this meeting, the committee will determine if a disability is officially suspected, and if so, proceed to discussion of eligibility.
-During discussion of eligibility, the Section 504 Committee considers the following: (a) if a mental or physical impairment exists, (b) if the impairment substantially limits any of the student's major life functions, (c) how the impairment affects the student's access across the educational program, and (d) if the student requires an accommodation plan.
+During this meeting, the committee will determine if a disability is officially suspected, and if so, proceed to the discussion of eligibility.
+During the discussion of eligibility, the Section 504 Committee considers the following: (a) if a mental or physical impairment exists, (b) if the impairment substantially limits any of the student's major life functions, (c) how the impairment affects the student's access across the educational program, and (d) if the student requires an accommodation plan.

 The Section 504 Plan

 If a student is found eligible under Section 504, the Committee may develop an accommodation plan if accommodations or services are required to access his/her education, and/or related school programs and activities.

 Section 504 plans shall be reviewed at least annually and eligibility is determined at least every three years by the 504 Committee.